pmqs/zipdetails/README.md

 # TODO

-## JSON Output
+## JSON/YML Output

-Output some of the zip file metadata as a JSON document.
+Output some of the zip file metadata as a JSON or YML document.

 ## Corrupt Zip files

-Although the detection and reporting of common corruption use-cases is present in `zipdetails`, there are likely to be other edge cases that need to be supported.
+Although the detection and reporting of most of the common corruption use-cases is present in `zipdetails`, there are likely to be other edge cases that need to be supported.